KROIA/QSFML_EditorWidget/documentation/Scene.md

     m_scene->start();
 }
 ```
 Use any QWidget inside the window as a parent for the scene.
-In this case `ui->SceneWidget` is used as the parent widget.
+In this case `ui->SceneWidget` is used as the parent widget.<br>
 The Scene will automaticly create a layout inside that parent widget and inserts its main camera to that widget.

 ### Populate the Scene